Monday, June 10, 2019

 Building a competitive volleyball team training and travel program for boys has been a labor of love for the past five years.
 TVP's purpose is deeply rooted in who I am, and informs my work moving forward.

-In my 40 years of volleyball, one challenge is constant: clear a path to demonstrate the value of boys volleyball programs in the context of a noisy culture.
+In my 40 years of volleyball, one challenge has been constant: clear a path to demonstrate the value of boys volleyball programs in the context of a noisy culture.

 TVP has quietly demonstrated that value in a way that has been heard and seen, and experienced.
 Five years ago, we planted a seed by establishing a team training program.
 I will be forever grateful to the few families that helped us launch in 2014.
 Today, we all can see what has grown.
 We have nurtured a culture that values each of our best intentions and our common goals.